vLeov/php-chess/docs/play-chess.md

 1.Rb1
 ```

-The FEN is converted to a chessboard object as described in [Convert FEN to Board](https://php-chess.docs.chesslablab.org/convert-fen-to-board/).
-The `Skill Level` is set to `20` and the depth is set to `12` in order to get a more accurate response from Stockfish.
+The FEN is converted to a chess board object as described in the [Data Conversion](https://php-chess.docs.chesslablab.org/data-conversion/#fen-to-board) section.
+Then Stockfish's depth limit is set to `12` and the skill level to `20`.

-The same thing goes for PGN annotated games.
-This is how to play against Stockfish after loading a SAN movetext into a chess board object.
+The same thing goes to starting a game from a particular SAN movetext.
+As you can see in the example below, [Chess\Play\SanPlay](https://github.com/chesslablab/php-chess/blob/main/tests/unit/Play/SanPlayTest.php) is used for this purpose.

 ```php
 use Chess\Play\SanPlay;